wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 ## Estimations

-Our problems with maintaining our estimations was not significantly improving in early 2014.
+Our problems with maintaining our estimations were not significantly improving in early 2014.
 We had to eat a lot of money on contracts that was due either to bad estimations or our inability to properly manage our clients.
 If we ever expected to build a real company, this had to be